Digital-Health-Stack/DHS-Documentation/dhs-docs/docs/troubleshooting/common-issues.md

 ## 🧠 Note on SparkSessions

-Only one active SparkSession is allowed per JVM.
-Multiple sessions will conflict and break some parts of DHS.
+Only one active SparkSession is allowed per JVM, so don't create any sparksesion on ec2 other than what framework internally does.

 ## Related to Hadoop